nairmahalakshmi/DevOps-Project/README.md

 This project uses an Employee Management System built on SpringBoot as the base project to be integrated with DevOps tool.

 # Database
 The application uses a database implemented using PostgreSQL.
-An EC2 instance was created to host the database server installing and configuring PostgreSQL and enabling the necessary ports for communication with the server.
+1) An EC2 instance was created to host the database server installing and configuring PostgreSQL and enabling the necessary ports for communication with the server.
-An EBS volume was attached to the EC2 instance and then mounted to it and a cronjob is created to run everyday.
+2) An EBS volume was attached to the EC2 instance and then mounted to it
+3) A cronjob is created to automate backups.

 # Maven
-The application was packaged to a .jar file using Maven and a docker image of the .jar file was build by writing a Dockerfile and the docker image was then pushed to DockerHub so that it can be deployed within the Kubernetes cluster.
+1) The application was packaged into a .jar file using Maven and a docker image of the .jar file was build by writing a Dockerfile.
+2) The docker image was then pushed to DockerHub so that it can be deployed within the Kubernetes cluster.

 # Kubernetes Cluster
 1) A Kubernetes cluster consisting of a single master and 2 slave nodes was constructed using 3 EC2 instances.
 The necessary dependencies were installed as per the Kubernetes official documentation.